 Note that Eq.
 37 is valid only under uniform flow conditions and may perform poorly at intermediate bed states (i.e., when the bed is adjusting) because the flow is not uniform locally.
-This form of the analytical solution is convenient when using our LEM because, in terms of hydraulics variables, it only depends on Q and it can be specified as a boundary condition or using a rainfall intensity such that generates the target Q.
+This form of the analytical solution is convenient when using our LEM because, in terms of hydraulics variables, it only depends on Q and it can be specified as a boundary condition or using a rainfall intensity that generates the target Q.